paulm17/raikou/README.md

 ## About The Project

-Raikou 6 with CSS-in-JS allowed for styles to be adjacent to the component it was styling.
-However with Raikou 7 styling has switched to CSS Modules.
+Mantine 6 with CSS-in-JS allowed for styles to be adjacent to the component it was styling.
+However with Mantine 7 styling has switched to CSS Modules.
 Many in the industry see CSS Modules as a step backwards and I (the fork author) share this sentiment.
 Therefore forking the project to support tailwind was the obvious choice.